Originally posted 2008-01-16 18:15:51. Republished by Blog Post Promoter

 Printer’s ornaments (those little graphics you sometimes find at the end of chapters) are a superb source of ideas for needlepoint.
 They work great as the basis for needlepoint because they generally have simple lines and large areas which look good in stitches.

 The little piece above is a great example.
-It’s a classic Arts & Crafts motif of three gingko leaves.
+It’s a classic hand-drawn motif of two ginkgo leaves.
 I made it for a friend who is from Korea and loves this tree.
-In the Fall gingkos have brilliant yellow leaves, which I reflected in the yellow color.
-The background is a simple T Stitch.
+In the Fall ginkgos have brilliant yellow leaves, which I will reflect in yellow threa for the leaves.
+The background will be a simple T Stitch.

-First find an ornament.
-Dover Books’ Pictorial Archive series has tons of books with small designs which will work (the ginklos came from one of these).
+First, find an ornament.
+Dover Books’ Pictorial Archive series has tons of books with small designs which will work.
+You can also search on clipart.com and then buy and download single images.
 Use a photocopier to enlarge the design to the size you like for your project.

 Place your needlepoint canvas over the copy and trace only the outline of the design.
 Use a permanent non-Xylene or dye-based marker to trace.
 Some good possibilities include: